 No dedicated bicycle lanes exist.
 Cyclists share the road with vehicles.
 Be visible, turn on lights at night, and watch for traffic and road hazards.

 Formal tour buses or hop-on-hop-off services do not operate.
-Tours are typically arranged privately with a driver or guide in an automobile or van.
+Tours are typically arranged privately with a driver or guide in a car or van.

 Informal boat transport can be arranged between islands.
 This is not a scheduled service but is negotiated directly with local boat owners.

-Infrastructure for travelers with mobility challenges stays extremely limited.
-Buildings, transport, and public spaces are generally not wheelchair accessible.
+Infrastructure for disabled travelers stays extremely limited.
+Buildings, transport, and public areas are generally not wheelchair accessible.